+If you are getting divorced, you will need a Marital Settlement Agreement.
 A Marital Settlement Agreement (MSA) is a legal document used in New Jersey that spells out the terms of a divorce and provides a framework for the relationship between former spouses after divorce.
 In New Jersey, MSAs are also sometimes called Property Settlement Agreements.
 While many couples have only marital property and debts to consider, many others, particularly those with minor children, need a more comprehensive agreement.

 Information found here about Marital Settlement Agreements includes the following:

 - What Information is Listed in a Marital Settlement Agreement